Choosing A Tattoo Artist

-Carrie Smith has been tattooing in the greater Portland area for the last three years.
-She graduated from Portland State University with a Bachelors of Arts Degree, with a focus on drawing and printmaking.
-After her completion, her desire to learn tattooing became a goal and a passion.
+Hello, my name is Carrie!
+I graduated from Portland State University with a Bachelor of Arts degree, with a focus on drawing and printmaking.
+After completion, my desire to learn tattooing became a goal and a passion.

-She enjoys getting to know clients, hearing their interests and perspectives on designs, as well as drawing the custom pieces that are soon to be tattoos.
+I enjoy getting to know clients, hearing their interests and perspectives on designs, as well as drawing custom pieces or tattooing my flash!

-In her spare time, you can find Carrie painting, knitting, collecting antiques, getting tattooed, meeting new friends, and spending time with family.Email Me Instagram
+In my spare time, you can find me knitting, sewing, foraging for chanterelle mushrooms, getting tattooed, meeting new friends, and spending time with family and two dogs, Finn and River!Email Me Instagram

-Consultations are in-person meetings where you discuss your tattoo idea, placement on the body, costs, etc. with your artist.
-It’s also a good way to meet the tattooist and make sure that they will be the right person for you to work with.
+Many tattoos do not need a consultation before the appointment.
+For larger custom pieces however, a consultation with your artist is a good way to start.
+Consultations are scheduled, in-person meetings where you discuss your tattoo idea, review reference materials, placement on the body, estimates, etc. It’s also a good way to meet the tattooist and make sure that they will be the right fit for you to work with.
 Consultations generally take between 15-30 minutes and we do not charge for this service.

-For your consultation, please bring PRINT OUTS (no pictures on your cell phone, please) of any visual references or images you are attracted to and help explain your vision for the piece you want to get.
+For your consultation, please bring PRINT OUTS (no pictures on your cell phone if possible) of any visual references or images you are attracted to that will help explain your vision for the piece.
 A little homework up front on your part really helps us draw the tattoo of your dreams!

-Your artist will collect a non-refundable deposit from you to reserve your tattoo appointment and drawing time.
-The deposit is good for 6 months and goes toward the cost of the tattoo.
-The deposit will be forfeited if you decide not to get tattooed, do not show up for your appointment, or if you change your mind mid-process and your new idea requires new artwork and additional drawing time.
-For larger pieces requiring more time and research, an actual drawing fee may be required in addition to a deposit to hold your appointment.
+Your artist will collect a non-refundable, non-transferable deposit from you to reserve your tattoo appointment and drawing time.
+The deposit gets applied to the cost of the tattoo at the final sitting.
+The deposit will be forfeited if you decide not to get tattooed, do not show up for your appointment, have excessive last minute reschedules, or if you change your idea mid-process, requiring new artwork and additional drawing time.
+Should you need to reschedule, we ask 48 hours notice to keep your deposit and have it follow you to your new appointment time.

 On the day of your tattoo

 Arrive rested and hydrated.
-Eat a meal or hearty snack before your tattoo and avoid aspirin and excesses of alcohol and caffeine.
+Eat a meal or hearty snack before your tattoo and avoid alcohol.
 For larger tattoos and/or all day sittings, it’s a good idea to bring some food to fuel yourself throughout the day.
 There are also plenty of eateries in the area if you prefer.

 We do not mind if you bring a friend or visitor, however we do have limited space and cannot guarantee that they will be able to sit with you during the duration of your tattoo.
 Please check in with your artist about bringing guests if you have further questions.